 The National Churches Trust has asked 60 famous people to name their favourite Church.
 We thought we’d join in!
 So we’re beginning an occasional series on the blog of ‘Favourite Churches.’
 We’re asking a variety of people connected with St Chrysostom’s what their favourite church is, St Chrysostom’s excepted.
-(We are not asking more – so their choice may be about appearance, atmosphere, community or whatever.
+(We are not asking more specifically than that – so choice may be about appearance, atmosphere, community or whatever.
 We also are aware favourites change through time.)

 Fr Julian starts us off, he writes: